-In this series, the best of these cases have been written, anonymized, and honed to highlight their ethical content.
+The cases have been written, anonymized, and honed to highlight the ethical content from each interview.
 While these cases are meant for engineering students and professionals for their professional development, nearly all of the cases occur in the context of business, and therefore are also relevant for those seeking business ethics cases.

 These cases are suitable as homework and/or for classroom discussion.
 The goal of this project is to acquaint engineering students and professionals with the variety of ethical experiences of engineering as practiced “in the field.”
 By becoming familiar with problems faced by other engineers we hope to thereby prepare those reading these cases if they too encounter difficult ethical dilemmas in their work.

-These cases and others on engineering ethics can be sorted according to the following categories:
+The engineering ethics cases can be sorted into the following categories: